Pylons/pyramid_blogr/docs/step_1.rst

     pip install pyramid

-This will install pyramid itself with it's base dependancies, your python environment (ideally VirtualEnv), will now contain some helpful commands
+This will install pyramid itself with it's base dependencies, your python environment (ideally VirtualEnv), will now contain some helpful commands
 including: